peterhinch/micropython-fourier/README.md

 -----------

 This code effectively replaces my integer based converter: the ARM FPU is sufficiently fast that integer code offers no discernable speed advantage.
 The use of floating point avoids the problems with scaling and loss of precision which become apparent when integers are used for transforms with more than 256 bins.
-If `adc.read_timed()` is to be used for data acquisition, you should use a firmware build dated 14th March 2015 or later.
-Note that read_timed() blocks until completion.
+If `adc.read_timed()` is to be used for data acquisition, you should use a firmware build dated 24th March 2015 or later.
+Note that read_timed() blocks until completion but is designed to work up to about a 750KHz sample rate.
 Conversion from Cartesian to polar is performed in assembler using an approximation to the `math.atan2()` function.
 Its accuracy is of the order of +-0.085 degrees.

 Getting Started